 So what can you do?

-The answer is simple: just eat something regularly, which means about every 3 hours, starting within 40 minutes max of waking-up, even if you don’t feel like it at the beginning.
+1. Just eat something regularly, which means about every 3 hours, starting within 40 minutes max of waking-up, even if you don’t feel like it at the beginning.

 - Stabilise your blood sugar levels

 - Increase your metabolism

 - Re-nourish your body and re-learn to digest food on a regular basis